Epidemic Belfast

 A podcast and website from Ulster University’s School of History that raises challenging and difficult questions about Northern Ireland’s medical history.

-Led by Ian Miller, Senior Lecturer in Medical History.
+Supported by AHRC-IAA funding awarded to Ian Miller, Senior Lecturer in Medical History, Ulster University.

 Subscribe and listen on major platforms